Prerequisites¶

 Ensure that you've enabled Docker Model Runner using Docker Dashboard > Settings > AI > Model Runner.
 Download the following models beforehand.

-Why we chose these models
+Why we choose these models

 These models implement a tiered intelligence architecture designed for optimal performance and resource efficiency.